 Everyone is born with some talent.
 It generally happens to be in the field one is passionate about.
 For most though, unfortunately, their talents remain hidden, unused.
 If you absolutely love to do something, you automatically excel in it.
 As you succeed, your motivation to do more and to do better builds on its own.
-Whatever effort you put in anything, never goes waste.
-Skills in one area can offer you benefit in another, however unrelated those two fields may be.
+Whatever effort you put into anything, it never goes to waste.
+Skills in one area can offer you some benefit in another, however unrelated those two fields may be.

-When you are clear about what you really want from your life and commit to a discipline of conduct and action towards it, the Providence arranges for “coincidences”, it puts you in the right place at the right time.
+When you are clear about what you really want from your life and commit to a discipline of conduct and action towards it, Providence arranges for ‘coincidences’.
+It puts you in the right place at the right time.
 I am reminded of a little story:

 Once upon a time, a traveler got lost in a vast desert.
 In anticipation of what might happen if he never found his way, he panicked and frantically tried to find a way out, to reach any township.
-A whole day passed, he ran out of provisions.
-Evening set in and he slept on the sand, under the open sky.
-The next morning he resumed his journey with no water or food.
+The whole day passed and he ran out of provisions.
+Evening set in, so he slept on the sand under the open sky.
+The next morning, he resumed his journey with no water or food.
 As he ranged the desert with no end in sight, he became increasingly nervous.
 All sorts of thoughts began buzzing in his head.

 Soon the sun was shining high and bright.
 His pace slowed down significantly in that extreme heat and fatigue.
 He was thirsty, he was hungry, his lips were dry, his mouth parched, and his body tired.
 Another day passed.
 Nearly.
 He was losing hope, strength and time.
 Just then, at a distance, he saw what he thought was a camp.
 He experienced a surge of energy.
 His eyes lit up, though he remained nervous.
 And a camp indeed it was.
 A temporary shop.
 His joy knew no bounds even though his body was giving up.
 He asked the owner if he could get water.
-The man said he had no water but he was selling kufiya, an Arabian headdress, a sort of cap.
-He tried to sell a headdress and even offered a discount.
+The man said he had no water but he was selling kufiyas, Arabian headdresses, a sort of cap.
+He tried to sell the man a headdress and even offered a discount.
 “You’ll need it,” he said.
-Our traveler got furious and yelled at his insolent and insensitive behavior that rather than offering water to the one who was dying from hunger and thirst, he was forcing him to buy some hat instead.
+Our traveler became furious and yelled at the seller’s insolent and insensitive behavior of rather than offering water to the one who was dying from hunger and thirst, forcing him to buy some hat instead.

 You know where I am going with this?
-Often on our path, Nature gives us clues, it arranges things for us but one is often blind-sided by one’s own expectations, misconceptions and misplaced emotions.
-You know the goal, you may know the path, you may even be aware of the milestones.
-This is not the complete picture still.
+Often on our path, Nature gives us clues, it arranges things for us, but one is often blind-sided by one’s own expectations, misconceptions and misplaced emotions.
+You know the goal, you may know the path, you may even be aware of the milestones, but this is not the complete picture.
 You are going to meet other people on your way, however unusual your track may be.
 You may look upon them as your opponents or allies.
-They may be selling what you don’t want, they may be giving what you don’t like, the truth is they are there for a reason, Nature has placed them strategically.
+They may be selling what you don’t want, they may be giving what you don’t like; the truth is they are there for a reason, Nature has placed them there strategically.

 Nature teaches quietly.
 It does not speak the same language as us.
 If you pay attention, the cues start to make sense.
 When you are quieter inside, you hear it better.
-It will amaze you with the knowledge and insight it has for you.
-Only if you choose to pause and listen.
+It will amaze you with the knowledge and insight it has for you, only if you choose to pause and listen.
 Listening to nature starts by listening to yourself.
 There is a lot of noise inside.
-If you stop, if you contemplate, the internal noise starts to filter out, the winds of negativity and pessimism die down.
-Your true nature shines in its full glory, you gain insight, inner strength and clarity.
+If you stop, if you contemplate, the internal noise starts to filter out and the winds of negativity and pessimism die down.
+Your true nature shines in its full glory.
+You gain insight, inner strength and clarity.
 You begin to understand Nature.

 Listen to yourself.
 Be free, be fearless.